alexfernandez/loadtest/doc/cloud-performance.md

 Effective rps:       42207
 ```

-MSI Modern 15 with processor: AMD Ryzen 7 (courtesy of Juan David Guerrero).
+MSI Modern 15 with CPU: AMD Ryzen 7 (courtesy of Juan David Guerrero).
 Result: **46 krps**.

 ```
 Effective rps:       45940
 ```

-Finally a Dell laptop using a processor: Intel Core i9-12900HK (courtesy of Manu Fosela).
+Finally a Dell laptop using a CPU: Intel Core i9-12900HK (courtesy of Manu Fosela).
 Result: **162 krps**, absolute record.

 ```
 Effective rps:       162517
 ```

-Now we turn to the Apple side with a MacBook Pro 2021, sporting an Apple processor: M1 Pro (courtesy of Eduardo Reyes).
+Now we turn to the Apple side with a MacBook Pro 2021, sporting an Apple CPU: M1 Pro (courtesy of Eduardo Reyes).
 Result: **74 krps**.

 ```